marissaverdonck/browser-technologies-1920/README.md

 })
 ```

+### 3. URL parameters
-3. The values from the URL are retrieved and passed to design.ejs.
+The values from the URL are retrieved and passed to design.ejs.
 ```
 app.get('/design/:shirtColor/:text/:shirtImage', (req, res) => {
   const shirtColor = req.param('shirtColor')